 Lymphatic Drainage Therapy can help in certain health conditions such as lymphedema and fibromyalgia among others where lymph fluid build-up is a major concern.
 A lymphatic drainage massage can help maintain the body’s fluid balance while promoting blood circulation and immune mechanisms.

-What is Lymphatic Drainage Therapy?
+What is Lymphatic Drainage Therapy with Massage?

 Lymph, a fluid of the body consisting of water, proteins, and cellular waste, and immune system components, flows through the lymphatic system and passes through lymph nodes where debris collects before re-entering the circulatory system again.
 The lymphatic system is responsible for helping the body remove wastes and toxins from tissues.
 It contains vessels and nodes that help filter debris out of the body, particularly in the areas of the neck, armpits, and groin.

 Lymphatic Drainage Therapy is performed by a physiotherapist or specially-trained massage therapist.
 By using a sequence of gliding, stretching, compressing, and cupping motions, the lymphatic system is stimulated to promote fluid lymph movement to reduce toxin blockages and stimulate circulation without compressing the vessels across the entire body.

-Benefits for Sports Performance and Recovery
+Benefits for Sports Performance and Recovery with Lymphatic Drainage Therapy

-Lymphatic Drainage Therapy treats acute pain and rehabilitates following injury or surgery.
+Lymphatic Drainage Therapy treats acute pain and rehabilitates it following injury or surgery.
 For athletes recovering from an operation or injury, lymphatic drainage allows the body to regenerate tissue that supports the healing process by reducing swelling from sprains, strains, fractures, tendonitis, bursitis, and venous insufficiencies.
 The therapy increases lymphatic system circulation, reduces muscular fatigue, and removes waste products such as lactic acid.

 Injuries are a common occurrence for athletes who consistently train.
 Intense training overworks muscles and leads to damage of soft tissues that collect fluids causing swelling with stagnant fluid buildup.
 By removing the fluid and detoxifying the metabolic waste, or reducing onset muscle soreness, recovery time is reduced allowing athletes to continue their training at peak performance.

-Treatment of Other Conditions
+Treatment of Other Conditions Lymphatic Drainage

 Beyond athletic performance, Lymphatic Drainage Therapy can also help to alleviate symptoms of chronic fatigue syndrome, autoimmune diseases, arthritis, and even drain sinuses.